The Right Way to Exfoliate Every Skin Type, According to ExpertsJanuary 28, 2022

-If you’re anything like us, you love to indulge in an extensive skin-care routine in the name of #selfcare.
-Despite all the added new products and steps in our routine, one of our favorite steps is exfoliating.
-When done correctly, exfoliating can slough away dead surface skin cells and unveil a healthy-looking glowing complexion.
+If you’re anything like us, you love to indulge in an extensive skincare routine in the name of self-care.
+We love to indulge in an extensive beauty routine, but really our favorite step is exfoliation.
+When done correctly, exfoliating can get rid of dead surface skin cells and unveil a healthy-looking, glowing complexion.
 How you exfoliate, though, depends on your skin type.
-With the help of experts, we’re breaking down some different methods of exfoliation for dry, oily, combination skin and more.
+With the help of experts, we’re breaking down different methods of exfoliation for every skin type.

 What Is the Difference Between Physical and Chemical Exfoliation?